 Program Admission Requirements

-Students seeking admission to the Educational Media and Educational Technology Program must first meet the general requirements of the School of Graduate Studies and the Department of Curriculum and Instruction.
+Students seeking admission to the School Librarianship Program must first meet the general requirements of the School of Graduate Studies and the Department of Curriculum and Instruction.

 If GPA is below a 3.0, the GRE is required.
 For students who took the Revised GRE (after August 1, 2011), equivalent scores will be used, based on Educational Testing Services' GRE Score Concordance.
 Obtaining a minimum of 2400 points based on the following formula: